pieroproietti/penguins-eggs/README.md

 - `-w, --wardrobe=<value>`: Specifies the wardrobe to wear costumes and accessories from.

 **DESCRIPTION**
-The `eggs wardrobe wear [COSTUME]` command allows users to wear specific costumes and accessories from a wardrobe.
-By executing this command, users can choose a costume or accessory they want to wear, and it will be applied or installed accordingly.
+<p align="justify"> The `eggs wardrobe wear [COSTUME]` command allows users to wear specific costumes and accessories from a wardrobe.
+By executing this command, users can choose a costume or accessory they want to wear, and it will be applied or installed accordingly.</p>

 The command provides flexibility with the following options:
 - The `-a, --no_accessories` flag can be used to exclude installing accessories when wearing the costume.